-In the Podiatry Business Owners Club on Facebook I asked the following question:
+Last year, in the Podiatry Business Owners Club on Facebook, I asked the following question:

 When you think about your favourite patients, what is it that makes them your favourites?

 I was not surprised by the comments this Facebook post attracted because they were pretty much in line with the traits and mannerisms I used to enjoy most about my patients.

 - They are punctual, interested, and empowered to take care of their health and lives.

 - They value their health and the service you are providing.

 - They are always friendly and easy to get on with, punctual.

 - They listen and follow the advice.